Studies show that marketers who set goals with a digital marketing plan are more likely to report success over those who don’t by a whopping 429%.

 You should be able to fit this in even the tiniest of budgets.

-A good rule of thumb for new companies is to set aside 12 to 20% of gross revenue for marketing.
+A good rule of thumb for new companies is to set aside 12 to 20% of gross revenue for marketing campaigns.

-Established companies should set a budget of 6 to 12% of gross revenue for marketing.
+Established companies should set a budget of 6 to 12% of gross revenue for marketing campaigns.

 If you find that the costs of the marketing tactics you plan to tackle exceed your budget, adjust your tactics to fit within the parameters of what you can afford for now.

-The boost in revenue gained from your marketing efforts may be enough to increase the budget when crafting your next marketing plan.
+The boost in revenue gained from your marketing initiatives may be enough to increase the budget when crafting your next marketing plan.

 Be cautious against wasting portions of your marketing budget on unnecessary costs, too.